kubernetes/ingress-nginx/charts/ingress-nginx/README.md

 You can add Prometheus annotations to the metrics service using `controller.metrics.service.annotations`.
 Alternatively, if you use the Prometheus Operator, you can enable ServiceMonitor creation using `controller.metrics.serviceMonitor.enabled`.
 And set `controller.metrics.serviceMonitor.additionalLabels.release="prometheus"`. "release=prometheus" should match the label configured in the prometheus servicemonitor ( see `kubectl get servicemonitor prometheus-kube-prom-prometheus -oyaml -n prometheus`)

+#### PodMonitor instead of ServiceMonitor

+If you use the Prometheus Operator, you can enable PodMonitor instead of ServiceMonitor.
+To enable PodMonitor, you have to set `controller.metrics.podMonitor.enabled` and you could disable `controller.metrics.service.enabled`.

 ### ingress-nginx nginx\_status page/stats server

 Previous versions of this chart had a `controller.stats.*` configuration block, which is now obsolete due to the following changes in nginx ingress controller: